-Freehold also owns working interests in oil and natural gas properties.
+Freehold also owns working interests in natural gas properties.
 We are liable for our share of ongoing environmental obligations and for the ultimate reclamation of our minor working interest properties upon abandonment.
-In 2021, our working interest assets represented less than 1% of our total production.
-Environment, health and safety falls under the responsibility of Rife as Manager of Freehold's assets.
+In 2022, our working interest assets represented 0.3% of our proven and probable reserves.
+Environment, health and safety falls under the responsibility of Rife as the manager of Freehold's assets.
 Rife has a comprehensive program that includes policies and procedures designed to protect the environment and the health and safety of its employees.